inteli5/proofreading_chatgpt/README.md

 ```
 After that, open a web browser and enter the URL 127.0.0.1:8000.

 We employed a simple authorization system to limit your OpenAI account's expenses if you expose the web app to the public.

+The default username and password are `testuser` and `testpassword`.

-You can add username and password in the file `data.db`.
+The username and hashed password are in the file `data.db`.

 ```json
 {